Alex Verdugo Preview, Player Props: Red Sox vs. Yankees

 Alex Verdugo At The Plate

-- Verdugo has 31 doubles, four triples, nine home runs and 39 walks while hitting .275.
+- Verdugo is batting .273 with 31 doubles, four triples, nine home runs and 40 walks.

-- Among qualified hitters in MLB, he ranks 35th in batting average, 45th in on-base percentage, and 75th in slugging.
+- Among qualified hitters in baseball, he ranks 41st in batting average, 47th in on-base percentage, and 81st in slugging.

-- Verdugo enters this game on a four-game hitting streak.
-During his last games, he's hitting .333 with one homer.

-- He has hit a long ball in nine games this season (8.4%), homering in 1.9% of his plate appearances.
+- Looking at the 108 games he has played this season, he's hit a home run in nine of them (8.3%), and in 1.9% of his trips to the dish.

-- Verdugo has had an RBI in 32 games this year (29.9%), including 11 multi-RBI outings (10.3%).
-He has also driven in three or more of his team's runs in two contests.
+- Verdugo has driven in a run in 32 games this year (29.6%), including 11 games with more than one RBI (10.2%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.